waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Teleporter Tiles:** These act as instant warps.
 Stepping on them immediately transports the player to another location, sometimes on a different floor.
 They are a key part of navigating complex dungeons like Silph Co.
 - **Closed Gates:** These tiles are impassable and block movement until a specific trigger or puzzle is solved.
 - **Dynamic Gates (Silph Co.
 5F):** The southern gates on 5F open and close based on the player's X-coordinate in the northern corridor (Y=2).
+- **Invisible Walls:** Some areas may contain impassable walls that are not visually represented.
+Discovered on Silph Co.
+9F at (12, 2).

 ### D. General Mechanics
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35, 4 badges: 43.